 Cluster definition drift.
 Nodes with different cluster definitions - different hosts listed, different shard assignments - make ON CLUSTER queries behave unpredictably.
 Tasks get created for hosts that do not exist, or existing hosts get skipped.
 Use config management (Ansible, Kubernetes ConfigMaps, or Keeper-based config substitutions) to keep cluster.xml identical everywhere.

 Keeper path collisions.
 When multiple ClickHouse clusters share one Keeper ensemble, the paths for ReplicatedMergeTree tables must be unique per cluster.
 Two clusters creating tables with the same Keeper path will incorrectly treat each other as replicas of the same table.
-Add a {cluster} macro to your paths: /clickhouse/{cluster}/tables/{shard}/{database}/{table}.
+The cleanest fix is using {uuid} in your default_replica_path (e.g. /clickhouse/tables/{uuid}/{shard}) - UUIDs are globally unique so collisions are impossible.
+If you are using explicit paths without {uuid}, add a {cluster} macro to disambiguate: /clickhouse/{cluster}/tables/{shard}/{database}/{table}.

 Hostname mismatches.
 The DDLWorker matches tasks by hostname.
 If the initiator places a task for ch-node-1 but that node identifies itself as localhost or a Docker-internal hostname, the task never executes.
 Check with SELECT hostName() on each node and confirm it matches the cluster config.